jcmunuera/enablement-2.0-kb/docs/METHODOLOGY.md

   │
   └── develop            ← Work in progress
         │
-        ├── feature/*    ← New features
+        └── feature/*    ← New features
-        └── poc/*        ← Proofs of concept
 ```

 ### Branches